Learn how to cook an easy one-skillet meat and rice meal – your family will love this fast pan of Southwest Cutlets with Calico Rice recipe.

-Pork cutlets are an inexpensive cut of meat that are quickly sautéed until crispy on the outside, yet tender on the inside.
-We also like to cook pork cutlets made in the Instant Pot when dinner is made in a hurry.
+Pork and chicken cutlets are an inexpensive cut of meat that are quickly sautéed until crispy on the outside, yet tender on the inside.
+We also like to cook pork or chicken cutlets made in the Instant Pot when dinner is needed in a hurry.

 If you’re looking for an inexpensive and versatile cut of pork, take note of pork cutlets.
 A pork cutlet is a thin, boneless cut of meat that comes from the loin or leg section of a pig.